 Responsive web/mobile designs for Fosterly.
 For more details on this project (and why/what/how I did it) check out my LinkedIn profile.

 Finished here?
 Did you click through the images for details?
 Great.
-Now you can check out my LinkedIn profile for juicy details, or pass by my Dribbble profile for more visual design (which really only reflects about 10g% of what I do—most of my design happens long before the visual language.)
+Now you can check out my LinkedIn profile for juicy details, or pass by my Dribbble profile for more visual design (which really only reflects about 10% of what I do—most of my design happens long before the visual language.)
+Look what other's have to say about me:

 You may also appreciate this tidbit: I hold 30-min sessions every Friday to help people like you solve design questions + problems.
 Interested?
 You should schedule a free 30-min chat with me.